mattermost/docs/source/install/prod-docker.rst

 Other options:
 --------------

-To install a feature-equivalent version of Mattermost that does not upgrade to enterprise features using a license key, Mattermost Team Edition, open ``docker-compose.yaml`` and comment out the following line:
+To install Mattermost Team Edition instead of Mattermost Enterprise Edition, open ``docker-compose.yaml`` and comment out the following line:

   .. code-block:: text